benbroadaway/prometheus-home-lab/README.md

 Update the inventory and vars (and vault) for whatever.

 - `inventories/homelab.yml` - ansible inventory of hosts to monitor
+- `playbook/group_vars/homelab/vars.yml` - Non-sensitive variables for the playbook
-- `playbook/group_vars/vars.yml` - Variables for the playbook, including ssh connection settings
+- `playbook/group_vars/homelab/vault.yml` - Sensitive variables, including ssh connection settings.

 ## Run it